 Evergreen fruit trees often deal with citrus greening, avocado root rot, mango leafhoppers, and lychee erinose mite.
 Catching these issues early can stop them from getting worse and harming your trees.

-It's key to know the pests and diseases your trees might get and fight them.
+It's key to know the pests and diseases your trees might get and how to fight them.
 Talking to local experts, like your Cooperative Extension Office, can help.
 They know the best ways to protect your trees in your area.

 Keeping your evergreen fruit trees strong helps fight pests and diseases.
 Good planting, pruning, and care make them more resilient.